ChillarAnand/avilpage.com/posts/2016/12/what-is-the-meaning-of-life.md

 .. title: What Is The Meaning Of Life?
 .. slug: the-meaning-of-life
 .. date: 2016-12-25 18:29:23 UTC
-.. tags: life, featured
+.. tags: musings, featured
-.. category: entertainment
+.. category: musings
 .. link:
 .. description: Have you ever wondered what is the meaning of life?
 Then you will find answer for it here.
 .. type: text